chaoss/grimoirelab-sirmordred/docker/README.md

 ## Intro

-Mordred Docker container will help you to deploy a Bitergia Analytics dashboard using a set of configuration files.
+Mordred Docker container will help you to deploy the Bitergia Analytics dashboard using a set of configuration files.
 In the documentation below we assume you already have a running MariaDB server, ElasticSearch 2.2 and Kibiter (our fork for Kibana which container is bitergia/kibiter:4.4.1).
 If you don't want to install Kibiter